Last updated: January 5, 2023

 When Frederick was fifteen, his slaveowner sent him back to the Eastern Shore to labor as a fieldhand.
 Frederick rebelled intensely.
 He educated other slaves, physically fought back against a "slave-breaker," and plotted an unsuccessful escape.

 Frustrated, his slaveowner returned him to Baltimore.
-This time, Frederick met a young free black woman named Anna Murray, who agreed to help him escape.
+This time, Frederick met a young free Black woman named Anna Murray, who agreed to help him escape.
 On September 3, 1838, he disguised himself as a sailor and boarded a northbound train, using money from Anna to pay for his ticket.
-In less than 24 hours, Frederick arrived in New York City and declared himself free.
+In less than 24 hours, after traveling by train, ferry boat, and on foot, Frederick arrived in New York City and declared himself free.
 He had successfully escaped from slavery.

 The Abolitionist Movement